 One morning, I finally had to have a hard look at myself in the bathroom mirror and issue this little heart-to-heart lecture:

 Yes, you have heart disease.
 Join the club.

 Yes, you have pain and shortness of breath and palpitations and overpowering fatigue.
 Get in line.

 Yes, you don’t want this to be happening to you.
 Well, it is.

 Yes, you’re confused and frightened and unsure about what to do next.
 Welcome to the human condition.

-Yes, your doctor is an idiot, the system is out to crush you, and nobody in your family understands.
+Yes, doctors don’t get it, the system is out to crush you, and nobody in your family can understand.
 Cry me a river.

 Because not only is self-absorbed pessimism insidiously contagious, it appears that it can actually make our cardiac problems worse.